AMID Logo E-BAY Logo

 Titles are considered essential and mandatory documents in such shipments.
 They must be provided to U.S. Customs at the port of origin (the ocean carrier's Container Yard - CY for containers or the pier for RORO).
 If there are any liens against the vehicle, a notarized letter from the lien holder authorizing its export must accompany the title.
 However, U.S. Customs will be less likely to approve something with liens for export from the USA.

-SHIPPING MOTOR-DRIVEN UNITS RORO:
+EXPORTING MOTOR-DRIVEN UNITS RORO:

 RO-RO shipping.
 Cars inside of RO-RO vessel.